DominickSantaMaria/MyHostFrontEndApplication/README.md

 Added User home screen, basic table layout, and jquery functionality Added tableTemplate.html for table selection, passing selected table to tableTemplate functionality, converted jquery back to javascript functionality

+03 Nov 2021 (at 1 am...)
+Added functionality to tableTemplate.html using sessionStorage to pass table selection information to change template to selected table.
+So far, only the table displayed, table name, and how many seats the selection has changed.
+Need to create a dyanmic change for the placeholder time and adjust table sizing.
+Plan to code confirm table selection next.

 Next Steps:
 1. Create user home screen to see restaurants/reservations.
 2. Figure out how to make interactive pages for the table configurations / choose table in restaurant.